 The Craft Beer RevolutionWhat is craft beer?

 The craft beer revolution has changed the world immeasurably - what else would you expect from a revolution?
 But there’s something weird going on: nobody seems to know what craft beer actually is.
 No definition exists for it, yet it’s caused a revolution!

-At the beginning of the nineteenth century there were more than four thousand active breweries: in 1900 there were less than two thousand.
-Twenty years later, when prohibition was declared, there were just thirteen hundred breweries left.
+Before prohibition, brewing was mainly a local activity.
+Because of America’s large immigrant population, the beer made it easy to trace where people came from: wheat beer in the German areas, Ales in the English areas and wine in the Italian areas.
+At the beginning of the nineteenth century (1801-1900) there were more than 4000 active breweries: by 1900 there were less than 2000 remaining.
+20 years later, by the time prohibition was declared (1920), there were 1300 breweries left.
 Only a few dozen started up again after the end of prohibition.
-What’s remarkable is that almost all breweries brewed only pilsner.
+What is also remarkable is the prevalence of Pilsner, this was almost exclusively the only beer breweries produced.
 It benefited from large scale production, which went hand in hand with mass advertising, an invention of the second world war.
-Brewers merged at a quick pace, and by the mid sixties there were just 63 breweries left.
-Just one of them, Anchor Brewing Company from San Francisco, doesn’t brew a pilsner- the rest almost exclusively do.
+Fast forward to the mid-sixties and there were just 63 breweries left.
+The beer brewing model had evolved into a mass-produced industry, a far cry from “craft”.
+Just one of them, Anchor Brewing Company from San Francisco, did not brew a Pilsner.

 The rise of homebrewing